 In addition, it indicates the earning potential of your business, making it possible for your company to attract more investors interested in its growth.

 Another problem that may arise is the company’s lack of knowledge of how to calculate this measure.
-To help you, we’ll explain how to identify the operating profit step-by-step.
-There is no secret to finding it; the formula is as follows:
+To help you, we’ve created a step-by-step guide on how to identify the operating profit.
+There is no secret to finding it.

 You must subtract the gross profit from the operating expenses, and then add the result to the operating revenues.
 Operating costs are those related to selling, production and administrative expenses.